What Cameras Are In My Current Rotation

 My higher-end digital option

-The Canon Powershot gives me more control and image quality than the Coolpix when I want it, with better zoom and overall resolution for digital photos.
-The tradeoff is that it’s bulkier — it doesn’t fit in a pocket the way the Coolpix does, so I tend to bring it when I know I want better shots and have room in a bag for it.
+The Canon Powershot gives me more control and image quality than the Coolpix, with better zoom and overall resolution for digital photos.
+The tradeoff is that it’s bulkier, so it doesn’t fit in a pocket the way the Coolpix does.
+I tend to bring it when I know I want better shots and have room in my bag for it.

 The short version